gitpod-io/gitpod/test/README.md

 ```

 If you're iterating on a single test, the easiest is to use `go test` directly.

-If your integration tests depends on having having a user token available, then you'll have to set `USER_TOKEN` manually (see `test/run.sh` on how to fetch the credentials that are used during our build)
+If your integration tests depends on having having a user token available, then you'll have to set `USER_NAME` and `USER_TOKEN`.
+This can be done a couple ways:
+1. Get credentials persisted as secrets (either in Github Actions, or GCP Secret Manager via the `core-dev` project), which vary by job that trigger tests.
+Refer to `run.sh` for details.
+2. In your Gitpod (preview) environment, create a `USER_TOKEN` via your Gitpod user's User Settings, first setup any Integrations needed for the VCS, and then make an Access Token with Full Access permissions.

 By default the workspace tests run against `ws-manager-mk2`, set `WS_MANAGER_MK2=false` to run against mk1.